 Staci Gibson is a recreational gymnastics instructor at United Sports Academy.
 She has an extensive background working with children at jobs such as daycare, small town library, and organizing a homeschooling co-op.
 She has also homeschooled both of her daughters in classical education.
 If she is not teaching gymnastics classes at U.S.A., you can find Miss Staci at a local hospital working as a cardiac monitor tech.

-Heather Woloszyn is a recreational gymnastics, preschool and ninja instructor who comes to united sports academy with 12 years Gymnastics teaching experience.
-She hold a bachelors degree in health and physical education from Marywood university.
-Outside of the gym she enjoys sewing, painting, being outdoors and spending time with her family.
+Heather Woloszyn is our preschool program manager.
+She also teaches recreational gymnastics classes and organizes themes and activities for our summer camps.
+Heather has 14 years gymnastics teaching experience.
+She hold a bachelors degree in health and physical education from Marywood University.
+Outside of the gym she enjoys hockey, crafting, painting, being outdoors and spending time with her family.